-Precursor chemicals, also known as scheduled substances or drug precursors, are chemicals that are known to be used in the illegal manufacture of narcotic drugs and psychoactive substances.
-These precursor chemicals also have legitimate commercial uses and are legally used in a wide variety of industrial processes and consumer products, such as medicines, flavourings and fragrances.
+Precursor chemicals, also known as scheduled substances or drug precursors, are used in the illegal manufacture of narcotic drugs and psychoactive substances.
+They also have legitimate commercial uses and are legally used in a wide variety of industrial processes and consumer products, such as medicines, flavourings and fragrances.

-There is harmonised legislation across Europe which puts a control system in place with the aim to achieve a balance between preventing diversion of, without inhibiting legal trade in, these precursor chemicals.
+Harmonised legislation across Europe puts a control system in place to achieve a balance between preventing diversion of, without inhibiting legal trade in, precursor chemicals.
 This legislation requires member states to monitor the trade in their country including the movement of precursor chemicals into and out of their country.
 Monitoring is carried out through measures such as the licensing and registration of operators, procedures and requirements governing movement of the chemicals, as well as documentation and labelling.